 Professional tax advice doesn’t usually come cheap.
 Tax advisors typically charge hundreds of dollars an hour for their time — particularly if there’s an active dispute brewing between the client and the IRS.
 The high cost of representation creates an uneven playing field, on which the government has traditionally enjoyed a clear advantage.

 The LITC gives students a chance to not only learn by doing, but to begin to learn how the IRS administers the tax system, i.e., to begin to learn how the IRS works.
 In the “tax controversy area,” knowing how the system works is almost more important than having massive amounts of substantive tax knowledge in one’s head.
-During the past academic year, the LITC scheduled 105 new client interviews, and accepted 93 as clients.
+During the past academic year, the LITC scheduled over 100 new client interviews.
 The LITC represents taxpayers who have controversies with the Internal Revenue Service.
 It is a full service law office and it represents clients (1) at the audit stage, (2) at IRS Appeals Division Hearings, (3) at trial in U.S. Tax Court and occasionally in U.S. District Court and Bankruptcy Court, (4) through the collection process, and (5) in the Ninth Circuit Court of Appeals, where appropriate.

 More information about the LITC can be found here.